Chordopoxvirinae

 Chordopoxvirinae is a subfamily of viruses in the family Poxviridae.
-Humans, vertebrates, and arthropods serve as natural hosts.
-Currently, 52 species are placed in this subfamily, divided among 18 genera.
+Vertebrates and arthropods serve as natural hosts.
+The subfamily contains 18 genera.
 Diseases associated with this subfamily include smallpox.

 Four genera in this subfamily contain species that infect humans: Molluscipoxvirus, Orthopoxvirus, Parapoxvirus, and Yatapoxvirus.

 Virology

-The virions are generally enveloped though the intracellular mature virion form of the virus, which contains a different envelope, and is also infectious.
-They vary in their shape depending upon the species, but are generally shaped like a brick or as an oval form similar to a rounded brick because they are wrapped by the endoplasmic reticulum.
+The virions are generally enveloped though the intracellular mature virion form of the virus, which contains a different envelope and is also infectious.
+They vary in their shape depending upon the species but are generally shaped like a brick or as an oval form similar to a rounded brick because they are wrapped by the endoplasmic reticulum.
 The virion is exceptionally large, around 200 nm in diameter and 300 nm in length, and carries its genome in a single, double-stranded segment of DNA.
-Genomes are linear, around 130-375kb in length.
+Genomes are linear, around 130–375 kb in length.